“For there is born unto you this day in the city of David a Savior, who is Christ the Lord.” Luke 2:11

 Unlike Adam, made fully formed as a man, Jesus went through a cycle of growth:

-He understood temptation, hunger, thirst, scorching heat and freezing cold when He was in the desert, so much so that at the end of his testing the angels came to tend Him.
+He understood temptation to seize power, hunger, thirst, scorching heat, and freezing cold when He was in the desert, so much so that at the end of His testing the angels came to tend Him.

 He understood grief, weeping at the death of Lazarus.